SianC7/CNXSIA001_LAIDS_SOURCE_CODE/README.md

 3. Can PCA-CNN or AE-MLP IDS generalise to unseen data more effectively than a baseline 1D-CNN?

 # Usage
-To run the experiment code without regenerating the datasets:
+To run the experimental code without regenerating the datasets:
-1. Upload the all files to Google Drive and open them in Google Colab, which comes with all necessary libraries pre-installed.
+1. Upload all project files to your Google Drive and open them in Google Colab, which includes all the required libraries pre-installed.
-2. All programs are to be run in a Python 3 runtime environment, using the T4 GPU.
-The resource usage experiment files are an exception as they must be run using the Google Colab CPU for accurate resource usage estimations.
+2. Run all programmes in a Python 3 runtime environment using the T4 GPU.
+The resource usage experiment files are an exception and must be run on the Google Colab CPU to ensure accurate resource usage measurements.
-3. For most programs, one only needs to update the file paths to point to the locations of the specific datasets and models used in the program, then press 'Run all' in Colab.
-Extra instructions to run certain programs can be seen in their files.
+3. For most programmes, you only need to update the file paths so that they point to the correct dataset and model locations, then click ‘Run all’ in Colab.
+Any additional instructions specific to certain programmes are included within their respective files.
+4. The two main file paths that may need updating are dataset_path and save_path/model_path, which are defined at the top of each Colab notebook.
+5. To change a file path in Google Colab, go to: File > Drive > MyDrive, then navigate to the CNXSIA001_LAIDS_SOURCE_CODE folder where the dataset and model files are stored.

-# Experiment Pipline
+# Experiment Pipeline
-The following pipeline should be used to correctly regenerate all datasets and models needed to rerun the experiments from scratch:
+Follow the steps below to regenerate all datasets and models required to re-run the experiments from scratch:
-1. Data Preprocessing:
+1. Data Pre-processing:
    - Run the MODEL_DATA_PREPROCESSING.ipynb notebook using the cleaned CICIDS2017 dataset (cicids2017_cleaned.csv) available on Kaggle at https://www.kaggle.com/datasets/ericanacletoribeiro/cicids2017-cleaned-and-preprocessed.
-   - Make sure the file paths in the notebook point to the desired locations for saving the processed datasets.
+   - Ensure that the file paths in the notebook are updated to the correct file locations for saving the processed datasets.
 2. FP32 Model Training:
-   - Once the datasets are generated, run the FP32 model notebooks (e.g. FP32_PCA_1DCNN_Model.ipynb) to train and save the FP32 version of each model.
+   - Once the datasets have been generated, run the FP32 model notebooks (for example, FP32_PCA_1DCNN_Model.ipynb) to train and save the FP32 versions of each model.
-   - Note: the Baseline 1D-CNN FP32 and quantised models are generated and tested in a single file.
+   - Note: The Baseline 1D-CNN FP32 and quantised models are both generated and tested within a single notebook.
 3. Quantised Model Generation & Experiment:
-   - Execute the experiment 2, quantisation, notebooks to generate the FP32, FP16, Dynamic INT8, and Full INT8 TFLite models for each trained TensorFlow FP32 model (e.g. Experiment_2_Quant_PCA_CNN_Models.ipynb).
+   - Run the Experiment 2 (quantisation) notebooks to generate the FP32, FP16, Dynamic INT8, and Full INT8 TFLite models for each TensorFlow FP32 model (for example, Experiment_2_Quant_PCA_CNN_Models.ipynb).
-4. Resource Usage and Generalization Experiments:
+4. Resource Usage and Generalisation Experiments:
-   - The resource measurement and generalization experiment notebooks can now be run to estimate the TF and TFLite models' resource usage and evaluate their ability to detect unseen attacks.
+   - Finally, run the resource usage and generalisation experiment notebooks to measure the resource efficiency of the TensorFlow and TFLite models and assess their ability to detect unseen attacks.

 # Acknowledgements
-- The baseline 1D CNN model used in the project was developed in collaboration with Claire Campbell, clair3campb3ll, and Christopher Blignaut.
+- The baseline 1D-CNN model used in the project was developed in collaboration with Claire Campbell (@clair3campb3ll) and Christopher Blignaut (@ChrispyBacon123).
 - The original CICIDS2017 dataset was developed by the Canadian Institute of Cybersecurity (CIC) to support the training and evaluation of machine learning models for intrusion detection, https://www.unb.ca/cic/datasets/ids-2017.html.
 - The processed version (cicids2017_cleaned.csv) used in this project was prepared by Eric Anacleto Ribeiro, https://www.kaggle.com/ericanacletoribeiro.